Trails & Hiking in Mount Vernon

 - Riverloop Trail

 - The trail begins behind the northwest corner of Walmart.
 An easy .9 mile round trip, the beginning portion of the trail is paved and turns to gravel as you head south passing a storm water pond on your left.
-The graveled potion of the trail makes a couple of gentle turns leading you up a slight incline to a pond, bringing you back to return on the same paved portion of the trail where you began.
+The graveled potion of the trail makes a couple of gentle turns leading you up a slight incline to a pond, bringing you back to the same paved portion of the trail where you began.

 - Skagit River